 Though VLC is pretty good at what it does, there is one thing that bugged me for a long time. i.e., the VLC window keeps resizing automatically every time the current video resolution.
 This can be a big annoying issue when enjoying a video playlist with different resolutions.

 Now, this is not an issue for most people.
-However, as I said before, I want a lot of media.
-Generally, I resize the media window and place it in a corner so that I can watch a video while doing some other work.
-I used the same approach when I was learning to code.
+However, as I said before, I watch a lot of media and not in a fully maximized or fullscreen window.
+Generally, I resize the media window and place it in a corner so that I can watch a video while doing other work.

 Once I resize the VLC window, I like it to be that way.
-However, VLC automatically resizes the video due to an option that is enabled by default.
-So, if you are like me and don’t like VLC automatically resizing the window the here’s how to stop this behavior by disabling the appropriate option.
+However, VLC automatically resizes the video due to an option enabled by default.
+So, if you are like me and don’t like VLC automatically resizing the window, you can change that behavior with just a couple of clicks.

 VLC has a ton of options.
-Unless you know where to look for, it can be a bit hard to find the option to stop VLC from automatically resizing according to the video resolution.
-Follow the below steps and you are should be good.
+Unless you know where to look for it, it can be hard to find the option to stop VLC from automatically resizing according to the video resolution.
+Follow the below steps, and you are should be good.

 1. First, search for VLC in the start menu and open it.
 You can also open any media file with the VLC media player.

-2. Once the VLC media player has been opened, go to “Tools” and select “Preferences”.
-This is where you will find all the options to customize and configure VLC media player.
+2. After opening the VLC media player, go to the “Tools” > “Preferences” page.
+This is where you will find all the options to customize and configure the VLC media player.
 You can also use the keyboard shortcut Ctrl + P to open the Preferences window.

-3. In the preferences window, make sure that the “Simple” mode is selected under the “Show Settings” section.
+3. In the preferences window, ensure that the “Simple” mode is selected under the “Show Settings” section.
 Next, uncheck the “Resize interface to video size” option.
 Click on the “Save” button to save the changes.

-4. To apply the changes, restart VLC media player.
+4. To apply the changes, restart the VLC media player.